-The U.S. government collects income taxes, payroll taxes, sales taxes and real estate taxes from individuals and companies.
-The government disburses the money, according to its budget, to the appropriate agency to use for purposes like national defense, Social Security, education, national parks, and for government services like welfare.
+The U.S. government disburses tax money according to the federal budget.
+The budget directs government spending for things like national defense, Social Security, education, national parks, and government services like welfare.

-There are two types of income subject to taxation: earned income and unearned income.
+The tax code defines gross income as "income from whatever source derived."
+Two types of income are subject to taxation: earned income and unearned income.
 Earned income includes:

 - Unemployment benefits